PoojaPathare/Bank-Performance-Analytics/README.md

-#Bank Financial Performance & Risk Analysis for Financial Year (FY2025 – SQL)
+#Bank-Level Financial Performance & Risk Analysis for FY2025 (SQL)
-Financial Year (FY) KPI Evaluation using SQL
-Banking financial metrics analysis using SQL
+Bank-Level Financial Year (FY) KPI Evaluation Using SQL Banking financial metrics analysis using SQL
-Bank Financial Performance & Risk Analysis (FY2025)

 📌 Problem Statement
 Banks must continuously evaluate their financial stability and risk exposure.
 This project focuses on the 2025 Fiscal Year performance(simulated, calendar-year based: January–December 2025), analyzing the bank’s profitability and credit risk across five core domains: Loans, Deposits, Investments, Equity, and Provisions.
 By quantifying key financial metrics, the bank can identify trends in income generation and loan performance to drive data-backed strategic decisions.